josmithiii/perceptual_neural_physical/README_TRAINING.md

 # EfficientNet Training Guide for FTM Dataset with Jacobians

 This document provides best practices for training EfficientNet models on the Functional Transformation Method (FTM) dataset using pre-computed Jacobians for physics-informed learning.

+[Written by Claude Sonnet 4 Code based on its reading of the files herein.]

 ## Quick Start